 Currently, communication systems and ATIS/ATMS evaluations are carried out in a predominantly uncoupled fashion.
-However, there exists interdependencies between the communication system and ATIS/ATMS efficiency evaluations.
+However, there exist interdependencies between the communication system and ATIS/ATMS efficiency evaluations.
 The potential negative impact, on the accuracy of the evaluation, of omitting these interdependencies within an overall ITS evaluation, has generally not been quantified.

 Current activities indicate that future ATIS/ATMS systems will rely even more heavily on communication systems in which complex behavior rules will be used to determine the frequency of information requests and provisions, and the size of these information packages.
 The INTEGRATION model has therefore been extended to permit partially coupled evaluations of communication systems and ATIS/ATMS to be conducted.
-This paper describes how this coupling considers the flow of information from the traffic flow sub-system to the communication loading sub-system, while a future paper will describe the impact of a further feed back loop from the communications module to the traffic model.
+This paper describes the framework for this coupling and how it considers the flow of information from the traffic flow subsystem to the communication loading sub-system, while a future paper will describe the impact of a further feed back loop from the communications module to the traffic model.